apache/iotdb/docs/UserGuide/Process-Data/UDF-User-Defined-Function.md

 ## UDTF（User Defined Timeseries Generating Function）

-To write a UDTF,  you need to inherit the `org.apache.iotdb.db.query.udf.api.UDTF` class, and at least implement the `beforeStart` method and a `transform` method.
+To write a UDTF,  you need to inherit the `org.apache.iotdb.udf.api.UDTF` class, and at least implement the `beforeStart` method and a `transform` method.

 The following table shows all the interfaces available for user implementation.